IJakovic/SUPIT/README.md

 ## How to use:
 1. Download or clone the whole project
 2. Recommended to use Visual Studio Code to open the project folder
-3. Recommended to use Live Server extension to run the website
+3. Recommended to use Live Server extension to run the website<br>
+You can preview the website here: [https://ijakovic.github.io/SUPIT/](https://ijakovic.github.io/SUPIT/)[^1]
 ###### *Website is in Croatian language.*
 ## My thoughts for this project
 My only knowledge of making a website, in early days, was using the free website builders and this is the first time making a website using HTML, CSS and JavaScript.
 I learned alot in this course, the professor was very nice and used the best practices.
 I am happy with the project i made, there are things which could be more improved, but still, for the first time, it was a really great experience.
+[^1]: Github pages runs the website on https and API link i'm using is http (required by project specification) so the Curriculum page (cro.
+Nastavni plan) input autocomplete field and Contact (cro.
+Kontakt) modal form won't be able to communicate with the API.
+Use VS Code and Live Server to run the project on http.